agentgt/configfacade/README.md

 The aim is to make configfacade a shared and decoupled API for configuration in a similar manner to [slf4j](http://www.slf4j.org/) for logging.

+## Status

+ * In discovery and feedback mode.
+Nothing released to maven central yet.
+ * TODO Javadoc

 ## Goals